AØKK08408U Advanced Game Theory

 The exact time and room will be available in the Digital Exam from the middle of the semester.

 In special cases, the exam can be changed to another time and day.
+In case of COVID-19 restrictions, please refer to the "Type of assessment" section.

 The written reexam takes place: